Villa Reale of Marlia in Capannori

 At the beginning of the twentieth century, Il Conte and the Countess Pecci-Blunt fell madly in love and bought the property in the 1923.
 The following year they commissioned the famous French architect Jacques Greber to restore the Park with the aim of combining tradition and innovation.
 The romantic framework of the park was thus enriched with woods, streams, a lake and bucolic elements.

 In addition to the noble owners, in the historic residence they found the ideal size, in an unrepeatable climate at the turn of the nineteenth and twentieth centuries, famous personalities such as violinist and composer Paganini, who used to play his famous instrument for Elisa Baciocchi in the context of the Theater of Verzura, and the American artist John Singer Sargent, who delighted in painting and interpreting the most evocative glimpses of the Park.

 Opening of the first restored rooms of the Villa

 from Monday 5 August 2019 it is possible to visit the first restored rooms of the Villa which belonged to Princess Elisa Baciocchi, sister of Napoleon.

 An ambitious goal achieved with commitment and determination by the new owners, which will offer everyone the opportunity to admire the wonderful empire-style interiors.

 Cafè Villa Reale

-The recent opening of the new Café Villa Reale - the result of the restoration of the games pavilion of the early twentieth century - offers the opportunity to relax inside the gardens: visitors will find refreshment with fresh drinks and tasty morsels in a simply unique context.
+The recent opening of the new Café Villa Reale - the result of the restoration of the early twentieth century play pavilion - offers the opportunity to relax inside the gardens: visitors will find refreshment with cool drinks and tasty morsels in a simply unique setting.